zhouwubai/CarND-Term3/Path-Planning-Project/report.md

 ### Obeservation

+* Three lane and each lane is 4 m.
+The frenet d starts 0 from left to right.
+Frenet s starts 0 to max_s
 * The simulator process each data every 0.02 s.
 * Every second 50 data points will be processed.
 * Each cycle the simulator comsumes around 3 data points, i.e., 0.06 s